Flixbus at Stuttgart Airport (Photo: Stuttgart Airport).

 • Liability in the event of accidents: In the event of an accident, the bus companies are obliged to pay compensation.

-It is important to note that passenger rights only for journeys within the European Union as well as across borders in Switzerland.
-If you have booked a long-distance bus trip - for example - from Munich to Podgorica, the EU regulation does not apply, as such transport is explicitly excluded.
-But there is one exception: If it is a connecting connection, then at least the feeder, provided it is intra-EU traffic, is subject to passenger rights in accordance with EU regulations.
-For example, if you drive from Austria to Greece and drive through non-EU countries, this does not lead to the loss of your claims.
+It is important to note that passenger rights only for journeys within the European Union and cross-border to Switzerland.
+If you have booked a long-distance bus journey - for example - from Munich to Podgorica, the EU regulation does not apply, as such services are explicitly excluded.
+There is one exception, however: if it is a transfer connection, then at least the "feeder" is subject to passenger rights in accordance with the EU regulation, provided it is intra-EU traffic.
+If, for example, you travel from Austria to Greece and pass through non-EU countries, this does not lead to a loss of claims.

 Equally relevant: It has to be one concessioned scheduled services act.
 In concrete terms, this means that it is a publicly accessible transport that runs according to a fixed timetable and anyone can book.
 To put it more simply: A Regiojet bus trip from Vienna to Prague or a Flixbus trip from Berlin to Stuttgart is subject to the regulation, but an excursion with the football club in a charter bus or a beach package holiday in Rimini by coach is not.